suhail3728/Working-hours-backend/learning journal.md

   }, []);
 }
 ```
-Here you can see how I am using the component `onAuthStateChanged` to navig
+Here you can see how I am using the component `onAuthStateChanged` to navigate between screens.

 ### Resources that helped me